UummProject/uumm-prototype/support/Broken meritocracy.md

 #### Trusted third parties
 We can always trust a third party to digitally sign a certificate.
 That way we can have a company to prove that someone was a formal employee or we could use and digital state id to prove that someone is above certain age.
+Same for events.
+We can use an oracle.

 #### Subjective reputation
 In general when we talk about reputation, we refer to subjective reputation.
 How do an entity _feels_ about something.
-Each entity may have a different opinon.

- like [identifi](https://github.com/identifi/) and [Trust Graph](https://github.com/trustgraph/trustgraph) work on P2P basis.
+The fact that is subjective doesn't mean it can't be used.
+The participants just need to agree what entity will be used to digitaly sign the reputation metric .

+###Smart contracts
+All the above is possible with smart contracts.

 # Conclusion
+Different systems need different capacities to make decisions.

-Is up to each system to decide how to compute merit.
-But is likely that it will use several reputation metrics to do so.
-The more data liquidity the system has, the more accurate the merit can be, and therefore the better the outcome of the governance.
+Is up to each system to decide what metrics to use to compute its own 'ideal' merit token.

-As far as I can imagine, a system that can access and compute the necessary reputation metrics in order to build its own 'ideal' merit token, is the closest we can be to a governance truth to its goals.
+Smart contracts are extremely well suited for it.

+With the new decentralized paradigm we can now build systems that define merit with an accuracy that we never had before.
+This should allow for a substantial increase in the quality of governances.

 ## Aditional notes
 To keep things simple I left some things out of the current document.